-Experience has also led me to conclude there are (generally) two key factors that influence how business risks will be received (interpreted, assessed) by c-suites, management teams, and boards and ultimately influence their propensity for action, e.g.,
+Experience in intangible asset risk matters has also led me to…conclude there are (generally speaking) two key factors-variables that influence how business risks will be received (interpreted, assessed) by business leadership and management teams and ultimately influence their propensity for action, e.g., if the risk…

 minimalization of criticality, i.e., near-long term adverse impacts.